 While I do not recommend this as a sole solution, it is an important factor.
 While we like to imagine, we will have time to gather everything in an emergency, this is not the case.
 Find a cloud service, if you don’t already have one and keep digital copies of important images.
 An external hard drive is a great solution as well but still requires you have time to grab it.
 Digital photo storage solutions have been around for as long as digital photography.
 Unfortunately, over time we have mistaken it for the end product.
 Social Media and the internet has changed the way we live and how we view things.

 Digital images are a great backup photo storage solution, but they are never the end product.
 Being stuck on a hard drive is not where they evoke the memories and feelings they were meant to.
 Prints should be a magical experience that brings the moment back to life in your mind.
+To read more about why I feel so strongly about why prints matter, check out this post.
 And keeping your images safe is important.
 How do you store your images?
 Which methods of storage do you use?
 Tell me in the comments below!